Table of Contents

 Last year, a dance remix of Billie Eilish’s track Ilomilo brought the tune into 8D space.
 As you can hear, there is a bit more going on in the stereo field than in the Travis Scott song.
 Song details are highlighted or diminished according to the remixer’s whims.

 As we noted above, YouTube is a great resource for finding 8D music.
 There are millions and millions of 8D tracks there.
-Alternatively, streaming platforms Apple Music and Spotify have catalogs of 8D tunes.

 How to make 8D audio